nakul6686/blogs-client/README.md

 2. Install dependencies by running `npm install`.
 3. Start the development server by running `npm start`.
 4. Access the application in your web browser at `http://localhost:3000/blogs-client/`.
-4. Access the application in your web browser at `http://localhost:3000/blogs-client`.

 ## Contribution